JBKacerovsky/matlabSnippets/README.md

 	For some reason, x and y coordinates are switched when using the isosurface function to create a triangulated mesh from a binary image (bw matrix), with respect to the original image.
 These three lines switch them back (aligning the mesh and original image)

 findIdx - returns xyz index of voxels > 0 as Nx3 matrix

+sortedKmeans - performs kmeans on 1D data and assigns IDs so that ID = 1 has the largest ('descending') or smallest ('ascending') centroid value, ID = 2 the second largest etc